What is a cause of action in misleading or deceptive conduct?

 - The effect the conduct is likely to have had on ordinary or reasonable members of a particular class; and

-- Whether the members of that class would have been misled or deceived or are likely to have been misled or deceived.7
+- Whether the members of that class would have been misled or deceived or are likely to have been misled or deceived.

 The test that the Courts have developed to establish whether or not conduct is misleading or deceptive was stated by Gordon J in Australian Competition and Consumer Commission (ACCC) v Dukemaster.
-In this case, Gordon J stated that the following elements must be established in order to prove misleading and deceptive conduct:
+In this case, Gordon J stated that the following elements must be established in order to prove misleading or deceptive conduct:

 - The error or misconception must result from “conduct” of the individual or corporation (defendant), and not from other circumstances for which the individual or corporation is not responsible; and

 - “Conduct” is likely to mislead or deceive if there is a “real or not remote chance or possibility regardless of whether it is less or more than fifty per cent” that a reasonable person in the circumstances would be misled or deceived.

 Common examples of conduct that may be deceptive or likely to mislead or deceive include:

 - False advertising about a company’s goods or services;

 - False advertising concerning a competitor’s goods or services;

 - The use of small fine print or disclaimers to conceal important information consumers ought to be made aware of;